 ESTP and ISFJ

 ISFJ personalities are private, hardworking, and loyal.
 They are also people-oriented personalities who deeply care about their values.
 These characteristics clash with the action-centered, energetic, and risk-taking ESTPs, who are self-confident extroverts.

 Therefore, both partners in this relationship would have to invest energy and patience to make it work.

 INFJs are serious, deep, and intuitive personalities.
 They are shy and quiet, except when they feel they need to defend their core values.
 In these situations, they may get quite vocal and assertive.
 Thus, ESTPs may find it hard to get on their wavelength.
 Furthermore, ESTPs may find INFJs sudden emotional outbursts overwhelming.
 For all these reasons, both partners in this relationship need to be ready to make compromises, if they want it to last.

 Being logical, private, and the independent types, INTPs may come across as detached and hard to get through to.
 Their world outlook relies on logic, and they love spending time tackling difficult logical problems rather than socializing.
 For all these reasons ESTPs, who enjoy adrenaline-pumping and action-packed activities, may not be interested in starting a relationship with the INTP personality type.

 ESTP and INFP

-INFPs are one of the most intriguing MBTI types because they are shy and reserved introverts, who simultaneously want to be well-informed and involved in various activities.
+INFPs are one of the most intriguing personality types because they are shy and reserved introverts, who simultaneously want to be well-informed and involved in various activities.
 They are constantly seeking harmony and meaning, while deeply caring for their values.
 For all these reasons, ESTPs and INFPs may build interesting relationships in which they will motivate each other to grow and change for the better.

 ESTPs in Romantic Relationships